CFO Compensation Report 2025: Startup vs Mid-Market vs Enterprise

 Perks and Deferred Compensation

 Executive benefits for CFOs typically include car allowances around $1,000-$1,500 monthly, supplemental life insurance, executive health plans, and financial planning services.
+Additional benefits and retirement plans are important components of the total compensation package for CFOs, often including bonuses, stock options, profit-sharing, and long-term incentives.
+Companies are increasingly offering executive perks and additional benefits to attract and retain top financial talent.
 These perks add $25,000 to $75,000 in annual value, though people often overlook them when comparing offers.

 Deferred compensation plans allow high-earning CFOs to defer bonus income to future years for tax optimization.
 This approach works particularly well for executives expecting to relocate to lower-tax states or anticipating lower income years ahead.